Blue (1993 film): Release and premiere

 On its premiere, on 19 September 1993, Channel 4 and BBC Radio 3 collaborated on a simultaneous broadcast so viewers could enjoy a stereo soundtrack.
 Radio 3 subsequently broadcast the soundtrack separately as a radio play and it was later released as a CD.

-The film has been released on DVD in Germany and in Italy.
-On 23 July 2007 British distributor 'Artificial Eye' released DVD tying Blue together with Glitterbug, a collage of Jarman's Super 8 footage.
+The film has been released on DVD in Germany and Italy.
+On 23 July 2007, British distributor 'Artificial Eye' released a DVD tying Blue with Glitterbug, a collage of Jarman's Super-8 footage.

 Cinematographer Christopher Doyle has called Blue one of his favourite films, calling it "one of the most intimate films I've ever seen."